mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 ## ◽️ Shades of Grey

 In my last post, [🌶️ Hot Takes on the Modern Data Stack](/posts/hot-takes), I presented my opinions in a raw, unfiltered format, opting for starkness & contrast over nuance.
-Of course, the truth is rarely black and white— more commonly, it's varying shades of grey.
-While "hot takes" are fun and generate a buzz, they might be misleading.
+Of course, the truth is rarely black and white— often just a shade of grey.
+While "hot takes" are fun and generate a buzz, they might not tell the whole story.

 One specific point of contention was **[Apache Airflow](https://airflow.apache.org/)**.